-General anaesthesia is safer than it has ever been.
+Your anaesthetist will care for all aspects of your health and safety over the period of your operation and immediately afterwards.
+Risks depend on your overall health, the nature of your operation and how serious it is.
+Anaesthesia is safer than it has ever been.
 If you are normally fit and well, your risk of dying from any cause while under anaesthetic is less than one in 250,000.
 This is 25 times less likely than dying in a car accident.
-The side effects of having a general anaesthetic include drowsiness, nausea (feeling sick), muscle pain, sore throat and headache.
-There is also a small risk of dental damage
+Side effects of having an anaesthetic include drowsiness, nausea (feeling sick), muscle pain, sore throat and headache.
+We will discuss with you the risks of your anaesthetic.